 Paul studied modern history at Oxford before gaining an MBA from London Business School.
 Before joining BBSRC he was Director of Regulation at the Human Fertilisation and Embryology Authority, and in 2000 he was a founding Director of the Disability Rights Commission.
 Paul also has considerable experience in the voluntary sector including fundraising with The Prince's Trust and strategy with the British Red Cross Society and prior to that worked in the private sector for National Power PLC.
 Paul is a Fellow of the Society of Biology.

-As Director of Communications and Information Management Paul's responsibilities include:
+As Executive Director, Communications and Information Management, Paul's responsibilities include:

 - Leading BBSRC's communications and public engagement activities working with key partners in the industry, academic community, government and beyond in the UK and internationally